Powder coating lead bullets – dry tumble (DT) method

 - Long needle nose pliers/tweezers

 Plastic container with snap on lid, with triangle and #5 stamped on the bottom – very important to get necessary static (cool whip containers….)
-They should be round, but it is not essential.
-A round shape just makes swirling easier.
+A round shape makes swirling easier.

 Oven You need convection oven (air flow = heat distribution).
 A convection oven with a fan will distribute the heat evenly throughout the oven and will give you an almost sprayed slick look.
 Aim for 400F/200C.
 Bake for 20 minutes.
 If the oven is preheated to that temperature before putting bullets in, bake for 15 minutes.

-Airsoft BB’ (optional) I wrote “optional” since Smoke’s powders work without them (dependent on the colour), but I always use BBs, it just gives me the confidence that I am not going to damage my relatively soft lead bullets.
-The plastic BB’s lessen the impacts and somehow improve the static charge which gives a perfect coating.
+Airsoft BB’ (optional) I wrote “optional” since Smoke’s powders work without them (dependent on the colour), but I almoast always use BBs, it just gives me the confidence that I am not going to damage my relatively soft lead bullets.
+The plastic BB’s lessen the impacts and somehow improve the static charge.
+They also remove excess powder from bullets which at the end gives a perfect coating.
 The black air soft work the best.
 BB’s are different plastics & weights.
 I have few colours; my black, yellow and orange work very well.
 But I once got white BB’s that were very smooth and they were useless.

 Blue nitrile gloves Blue nitrile gloves can be used to pick up bullets.
 Other gloves have proven to not work, as they will remove powder everywhere the gloves touch.